 Cork is Ireland’s second largest city, a MASSIVE county, and if you’re to believe Corkonians, the ‘real capital’ of Ireland’.
 It’s a buzzy city with a great variety of things to see, do and eat, and if you’re not averse to a bit of a drive or a bus trip, it boasts some of Ireland’s most incredible scenery.

 The English Market

 The English Market is a roofed food market located in the heart of the city and has been trading since 1788, making it one of the oldest municipal markets of its kind in the world.
 Here you’ll find the highest quality of local produce from meats to cheese to loaves of bread to fruit and veg and more.
-There’s also a cafe and restaurant, and it’s all open 8.00 a.m. to 6.00 p.m., Monday to Saturday.
+There’s also a cafe and restaurant, and it’s all open from 8.00 a.m. to 6.00 p.m., Monday to Saturday.
 So you don’t even have to wait until Sunday to check it out like you would with so many local markets.

 Go Wild Wild West

 West Cork is known for its incredible landscapes, coastline, surf, food, friendly people, unpredictable weather and a taste of what even I would consider ‘proper Ireland’.
 If you’re new to Ireland, you might not understand what everyone’s saying, the accents can be as strong as the cheese, but they’re more than likely being totally lovely, welcoming you to their town, asking you where you’ve come from or giving you some very valuable advice about what to see or do that way, or what way the weather is going to go.
 If you just drive west, you’ll know when you’ve found it.
-But if you want to map something a little more organised, check out The Wild Atlantic Way for some great tips.
+But if you want to map something a little more organized, check out The Wild Atlantic Way for some great tips.
 Though ALWAYS ask a local for their advice too or post in the Cork GirlCrew group.

 Visit the Glucksman